gekalogiros/blog/content/posts/lsof.md

 space: if there is no lock.
 ```

-It is not very likely that you will need the above but the explanation above must be sufficient.
+It is not very likely that you will need the above but the explanation must be sufficient.

 * TYPE
 In Unix-based systems everything is a file.
 Hard-drives, usb sticks, sockets or processing text, everything is backed by a file in our “favourite” Operating System. `TYPE` aims to explain what a listed `FD` is about.
 The list here is endless.
 Use the following hacky command to get to the section of the `lsof` documentation listing all the different types:
 `man lsof | grep -A 200 "       TYPE" | less`

 * DEVICE
 This column represents the device on which the file is attached or a hex address.
-If `DEVICE` value is a device then you can run `diskutil list`  on a osX machine to get a mapping between the integer you see under this column and the device that it represents.
+If the `DEVICE` value represents indeed a device then you can run `diskutil list`  on your mac computer  to get a mapping between the integer you see under this column and the device that is represented by this number.

 * SIZE/OFF
 This is the size of the file or file offset in bytes.
 This is an optional value.